If you’ve decided this is the year you’ll replace your home furnace, begin your research now so your new system is in place in time for winter.

 A programmable thermostat in your home allows you to automatically adjust the temperature and energy use, based on your personal schedule.
 If you spend several hours each day away from home, you can set the temperature to be a little cooler during that time and set it to warm up shortly before you return home.

-Smart controls, available with all new systems, go beyond just adjusting temperature to monitor other qualities in and around your home, including:
+Smart controls, available with all new systems, go beyond just adjusting the temperature to monitor other qualities in and around your home, including:

 In addition, smart controls can allow you to adjust indoor conditions remotely and can also remind you to change the filter in your system regularly.